Gigaspaces/xap-docs/site/content/xap/12.2/admin/tuning-infrastructure.markdown

 Windows 2003 has no parameter dealing directly with the number of **file handles**, it is not explicitly limited, but file handles allocations take part of heap shared section which is relatively small (default 512KB).
 Heap being exhausted might lead to the application failure.

-### How do I configure the File Handlers on Windows?
+### How do I Configure the File Handlers on Windows?

 To increase it run regedit - HKEY_LOCAL_MACHINE->SYSTEM->CurrentControlSet->Control->Session Manager->Subsystems:
 in the key "Windows" find "SharedSection=1024,3072,512", where 512KB is the size of heap shared section for the processes running in the background.
 The value should be increased, the recommendation is to increase it initially to 1024KB, max value 3072. **Reboot is necessary** to enable the new setting.